Vaccines to help protect against respiratory diseases:

 Vaccine-Safety-Infographic

-All vaccines used in the US must go through extensive safety testing before they are licensed, and safety monitoring continues as long as vaccines are used
+Before licensing, all US vaccines undergo extensive safety testing, and safety monitoring continues as long as the vaccines are in use.

 Immunization Resources